 Language Tips

-English language and skills that relate the materials, shapes, sizes, forms, of a built project and the methods used to build them.
+Develop English language and skills that relate the materials, shapes, sizes, and forms of construction materials and the different methods used.

 Made of or Made from?